Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Examples

 \subsection{Larger number of electrons}

 To verify that the method works for more electrons, we utilize a Hamiltonian which requires fewer grid points for computational efficiency.
 This system is described by the potential

-where for all cases $\omega(t)$ goes from $1\rightarrow1.1$.
+where $\eta$ is the number of electrons and for all cases $\omega(t)$ goes from $1\rightarrow1.1$.
 The grid spacing required for convergence is $0.7 a_0$ but only $12$ grid points are required instead of $32$ due to the confinement of the harmonic potential.
 The exact evolution of the full wavefunction is performed in second quantization, here with the unrestricted Kohn-Sham\cite{Jacob2012} formalism used for the potential inversion, which means that the $\alpha$ and $\beta$ electrons can have different densities and Kohn-Sham potentials.
 For these tests, $\mathrm{d}t =0.012 $ for $5000$ time steps are taken for a total evolution time of $60$.
-For the ground state of a three-electron system with two $\alpha$ and one $\beta$ electrons, the energy error is $2.85 \times 10^{-7}$ with the $S^2$ value of $0.75007$ indicating some spin contamination.
-The line integral contribution for the three-electron system is $0.008$.
-For a four-electron system with two $\alpha$ and two $\beta$ electrons, the energy error for the ground state is $1.5 \times 10^{-6}$ with the line integral contribution being $0.01765$.
+For the ground state of a three-electron system with two $\alpha$ and one $\beta$ electrons, the energy error is $2.85 \times 10^{-7}$ Hartree with the $S^2$ value of $0.75007$ indicating some spin contamination.
+The line integral contribution for the three-electron system is $0.008$ Hartree.
+For a four-electron system with two $\alpha$ and two $\beta$ electrons, the energy error for the ground state is $1.5 \times 10^{-6}$ with the line integral contribution being $0.01765$ Hartree.
 The $S^2$ value for the 4-electron system was within numerical precision.
-The accuracy of these three and four electron systems shows that the algorithm is applicable to a higher number of electrons without issue.
+The accuracy of these three and four electron systems shows that the algorithm is applicable to a higher number of electrons.
+The energy error for the 4-electron system is an order of magnitude larger than with 3-electron system but this could be coming from a larger adiabatic error.
+Further study is required to estimate the scaling with number of electrons but both errors are orders of magnitude less than chemical accuracy.